juantojuan/it342-g01-mid2425/juen-gee_caliph-journal-activity/journal.md

 One question or confusion I still have:
 How do I edit a previous commit message if I made a typo or want to add more detail?

+June 13, 2025

+What I learned in Git:
+I learned so much how to integrate Spring OAuth on google and github

+One question or confusion I still have:
+Idk how to implement this if i will do this at my house is it the same process?